 Budgam is the youngest district of Jammu & Kashmir that was carved out of Srinagar in 1979.
 The district is located at an average elevation of 5,281 ft above sea level.
 Popular for its natural beauty, the topography of Budgam varies from mountainous to plain.
 In the south and southwest direction, it is hilly whereas in the east and north, it is plain.
 In older times, Budgam was a major stopover for the Mughals, while on their way to Kashmir.

-Travellers reached the valley of Kashmir through the Poonch Gali, which is a border of Budgam in the Khag region.
+Travellers reach the valley of Kashmir through the Poonch Gali, which is a border of Budgam in the Khag region.
 Some of the popular tourist attractions of the district include Yousmarg, Doodpathri, Tosmaidan, Nilnag, and Mount Tuta Kutti.
 Yousmarg, consisting of a cluster of meadows, is a popular picnic spot.

 Doodpathri is another picturesque site situated in the middle of dense forests, hills, and a stream.
 Nilnag, Sukhnag, Pushkar Nag, Gandhak Nag, Laen Kol, Ajih Kol, and Mala Kol are some of the well-known springs located in the region.
 The place is known for its religious and historic sites such as the Budgam Imambara, the Tomb of Sheikh Noor-ud-Din, the Tomb of Sham Ded, the Tomb of Baba Latif-ud-Din, and the Shrine of Hazrat Ganga Baba Rishi.